What causes bone loss in teeth? Common Reasons and Treatment Options| Sani Dental Group

 Maintaining Good Oral Health

-The best answer to how to prevent bone loss in teeth is to maintain good oral hygiene, keep a balanced diet that includes calcium, avoid smoking, and don’t forget about regular dental check-ups.
+The best way to prevent bone loss in teeth is by maintaining excellent oral hygiene, following a balanced diet rich in calcium, avoiding smoking, and attending regular dental check-ups.

-Although there are factors out of your control, such as genetics, following the mentioned tips can help reduce your risk of bone loss and help maintain strong and healthy teeth.
+While some factors, such as genetics, are beyond your control, following these recommendations can significantly reduce your risk of bone loss and help preserve strong, healthy teeth.

 dental-bone-loss-treatment

-As previously mentioned, missing teeth are a big reason for bone loss, so it is important to replace the missing tooth to regain functionality, prevent the surrounding teeth from shifting, and prevent bone loss due to the lack of stimulation.
+As mentioned earlier, missing teeth are a major contributor to bone loss.
+Replacing missing teeth helps restore functionality, prevents surrounding teeth from shifting, and reduces bone loss caused by lack of stimulation.

-Keeping proper oral hygiene is equally important when having dental implants as it helps prevent peri-implantitis and therefore prevents bone loss around implant
+Maintaining proper oral hygiene is just as important with dental implants, as it helps prevent peri-implantitis and protects the surrounding bone.

 Can Bone Loss be Reverted?

-Unfortunately, reversing bone loss in teeth naturally is not possible.
-It can only be stopped and prevented.
+Unfortunately, bone loss in teeth cannot be naturally reversed.
+It can only be slowed, stopped, or prevented.

-A bone graft involves making an incision, in the graft site, then a grafting material, either from the patient’s own body, from another natural source, or from a synthetic material, is placed.
-After placing the grafting material, the surgeon closes the gum tissue.
+A bone graft involves making an incision at the graft site and placing grafting material, either from the patient’s own body, a natural donor source, or a synthetic material, into the area.
+The gum tissue is then closed to allow healing.

 prevent-bone-loss-in-teeth

-The healing time of a bone graft can take from three to nine months, sometimes more, this will depend on factors, such as the area the graft was placed and the patient’s healing capacity.
+Healing time typically ranges from three to nine months, depending on the graft location and the patient’s individual healing capacity.

 Prevent Bone Loss and Regain Your Smile